lilmayu/MayusLibrary/README.md

 # Mayu's Library

-Generic Java Library with Logger and other things which I use in my projects
+Generic Java Library with Logger and other things that I use in my projects

 > [!IMPORTANT]
 > As of 3.0, the library is now under MIT license.
 All previous versions are under LGPL 3.0.